DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section12_MonitoringAuditingAndPerformance/notes.md

-#Chapter status: Took notes attentively, but didn't do the quiz yet
+- Chapter status: Took notes attentively, got the quiz very right!

-# Personal note: Interesting to set up on your own to track expenditures and automated things
+- Personal note: Interesting to set up on your own to track expenditures and automated things

 ### 141. Section intro
 - CloudWatch: Important in the exam